gsshop-microsvc/twitter-kit-android-master/README.md

 **Twitter will be discontinuing support for Twitter Kit on October 31, 2018.
 [Read the blog post here](https://blog.twitter.com/developer/en_us/topics/tools/2018/discontinuing-support-for-twitter-kit-sdk.html).**

+# What has been changed in this version of Twitter Kit for Android
+Has been updated to build in Android studio 4.1 also has Javascript enabled in WebView, if using the Twitter login WebView lets users create new Twitter accounts in the app.

 # Twitter Kit for Android

 Twitter Kit is a multi-module gradle project containing several Twitter SDKs including TweetComposer, TwitterCore, and TweetUi.
 Twitter Kit is designed to make interacting with Twitter seamless and efficient.